L o a d i n g

 - Shapefiles containing the geographical representation of the Primary Substation Boundaries for SEPD & SHEPD.
 The primary substation areas are formed from Voronoi polygons based off the point locations of all the secondary substations fed by a given primary substation.
 This means that every point in a polygon is closest geographically to the assigned secondary substation.
 The secondary substation polygons are then dissolved with respect to the primary they are connected to form the primary supply areas.

-Primary Substation Boundaries
+Primary Substation Electricity Supply Areas

 Title